My Loser Phase: Reflections on Video Game Retail from 1992-1997

 Sony responded by immediately announcing that the PlayStation would still come out in September, only it would be $100 less than the Saturn.
 Consumers now had an interesting choice to make.
 Get the Saturn now for $400 or wait until fall for a cheaper, and potentially better, PlayStation.
 Some opted for the Saturn because the Sega brand was stronger than newcomer Sony.
 Then there was the must-have-the-newest-system-regardless-of-price-or-game-library crowd.
 They snatched up the Saturn right away and to this day will drop $500-$800 at every system launch.

 Some folks couldn't wait for the real 32-bit systems to arrive in the states and imported them from Japan.
 There's one I remember well because he was one of "chronic returners".
 Elbo's generous return policy was often abused turning us into a de-facto rental store for some.
 We did have a "no returns" list behind the counter for people who took it too far.
 The customer I'm thinking of was on the borderline, he bought 5-6 games a month and returned 4-5 of them.
 I learned that he bought an import Saturn about an hour after he purchased a few launch titles from our store.
-The Saturn was region-locked and he came in all angry that he couldn't play American games.
+The Saturn was region-locked and he came back angry that he couldn't play American games.
 I experienced a brief moment of schadenfreude knowing that his impatience cost him several hundred dollars.

 Bug for Sega Saturn